smartcontractkit/functions-hardhat-starter-kit/README.md

 Additionally, per-node secrets allow a separate set of secrets to be assigned to each node in the DON.
 Each node will not be able to decrypt the set of secrets belonging to another node.
 Optionally, a set of default secrets encrypted with the DON public key can be used as a fallback by any DON member who does not have a set of secrets assigned to them.
 This handles the case where a new member is added to the DON, but the assigned secrets have not yet been updated.

-To use per-node assigned secrets, enter a list of secrets objects into `perNodeSecrets` in _Functions-request-config.js_ before running the `functions-build-offchain-secrets` command.
+To use per-node assigned secrets, enter a list of secrets objects into `perNodeSecrets` in _Functions-request-config.js_.
 The number of objects in the array must correspond to the number of nodes in the DON.
 Default secrets can be entered into the `secrets` parameter of `Functions-request-config.js`.
 Each secrets object must have the same set of entries, but the values for each entry can be different (ie: `[ { apiKey: '123' }, { apiKey: '456' }, ... ]`).
 If the per-node secrets feature is not desired, `perNodeSecrets` can be left empty and a single set of secrets can be entered for `secrets`.

-To generate the encrypted secrets JSON file, run the command `npx hardhat functions-build-offchain-secrets --network network_name_here`.
-This will output the file _offchain-secrets.json_ which can be uploaded to S3, Github, or another hosting service that allows the JSON file to be fetched via URL.
+If you prefer to host secrets elsewhere instead of having them automatically uploaded to a Github Gist, generate the encrypted secrets JSON file by running the command `npx hardhat functions-build-offchain-secrets --network network_name_here`.
+This will output the file _offchain-secrets.json_ which can be uploaded to any other hosting service that allows the JSON file to be fetched via URL.
 Once the JSON file is uploaded, enter the URL(s) where the JSON file is hosted into `secretsURLs`.
 Multiple URLs can be entered as a fallback in case any of the URLs are offline.
 Each URL should host the exact same JSON file.
 The tooling will automatically pack the secrets URL(s) into a space-separated string and encrypt the string using the DON public key so no 3rd party can view the URLs.
 Finally, this encrypted string of URLs is used in the `secrets` parameter when making an on-chain request.

 URLs which host secrets must be available every time a request is executed by DON nodes.
 For optimal security, it is recommended to expire the URLs when the off-chain secrets are no longer in use.